Paramètres d'affichage

 How to do it?

-It is first necessary to find and contact the local authority of the chosen country (French embassy or consulate) to find out the rules and procedures specific to the country for the marriage to be celebrated and recognized.
+It is first necessary to contact the French authority in the chosen country (French embassy or consulate) to find out the rules and procedures specific to the country for the marriage to be celebrated and recognized.

-It is advisable to have a residence permit long enough for the time of the marriage procedure (refugee travel document (TVR) and visa depending on the country).
+It is advisable to have a sufficiently long residence permit for the duration of the marriage procedure (refugee travel document (TVR) and visa depending on the country).

-> To read: the Refugees.info sheet "Obtaining a travel document".
+> Read: the Réfugiés.info sheet “Obtaining a travel document”.

 You must make an appointment or send an email to the French embassy or consulate of the country where the marriage will be celebrated.